 To help Practical Examiners track all accreditation expiration dates, all accreditations are maintained on a single Practical Examiner card, and different expiration dates are noted for each area.
 Every time a new accreditation is added, the Practical Examiner receives an updated card.

 Practical Examiners under current suspension or investigation are not eligible to add another accreditation.

 Maintaining Certified Operator Status

-For your accreditation as an NCCCO Practical Examiner to remain in good standing, you must also continue to meet all the requirements of a CCO–certified operator.
-Therefore, in addition to the Practical Examination, you must maintain a passing status on the Written Examinations relating to the equipment types in which you are accredited as a Practical Examiner.
+For your accreditation as a CCO Practical Examiner to remain in good standing, you must also continue to meet all the requirements of a CCO certificant in that program.

-If your CCO operator certification expires before your accreditation period as a Practical Examiner does, you must certify again as an operator for your Practical Examiner accreditation to remain valid.
-If you fail your recertification exams and/or your certified-operator status lapses for any other reason, your Practical Examiner accreditation status will be automatically suspended in those categories and you will not be allowed to administer any Practical Examinations in the respective category(s) until your certification has been reinstated.
+If your CCO operator certification expires before your accreditation period as a Practical Examiner does, you must certify again in that program for your Practical Examiner accreditation to remain valid.
+If you fail your recertification exams and/or your certification status lapses for any other reason, your Practical Examiner accreditation status will be automatically suspended in those categories and you will not be allowed to administer any Practical Examinations in the respective category(s) until your certification has been reinstated.

 Practical Examiners Directory